 The non-commercial or part-time fishermen are reported separately in the DCR reports submitted to JRC, as these "fleets" are marked LESS_ACTIVE in the report.
-For 2006 vessels with total revenue for the year at less that EUR 30,700 has been grouped as LESS ACTIVE.
+For 2007 vessels with total revenue for the year at less that EUR 33,900 has been grouped as LESS_ACTIVE.
 Only vessels less that 12 metres using polyvalent gear or passive polyvalent gear (netters) are grouped as LESS_ACTIVE according to the revenue.
-Bigger vessels with very short period of operation are also marked as LESS_ACTIVE and separated in the report (cf. annex table 12.1).
+Bigger vessels with very short period of operation are also marked as LESS_ACTIVE.

 The coherent structure of economic data makes it necessary to be able to validate all variables for each individual economic agent both in detail and consistently combined with other variables.
 The best way to do that is by setting up a balanced account.
 Therefore FOI has constructed a harmonized accounting form for fishery, which ensures that the data is broken down to meet the requirements of the Account Statistic for Fishery as well as the specifications in Regulation (EC) No 1639/2001.